 Treatment and prognosis

-In low stage tumours and especially in patients with bilateral tumours (e.g. Balkan nephropathy) or solitary kidneys, renal-sparing surgery may be attempted, in which tumours are locally excised often endoscopically (percutaneous or transurethral approach) 4-5.
+In low stage tumors and especially in patients with bilateral tumors (e.g. Balkan nephropathy) or solitary kidneys, renal-sparing surgery may be attempted, in which tumors are locally excised often endoscopically (percutaneous or transurethral approach) 4-5.

 Instillation of bacille Calmette-Guerin (BCG) or mitomycin C into the upper tract has been investigated as an alternative to surgery in some cases 5.